brysonjones/multitask_dit_policy/README.md

 ### Modal Training

-The modal training configuration parameters extend the local training config, allowing you to specfiy compute parameters such as GPU type, # of CPUs, and System RAM.
+The modal training configuration parameters extend the local training config, allowing you to specify compute parameters such as GPU type, # of CPUs, and System RAM.
 For a complete list, please see the [configuration definition](./src/multitask_dit_policy/train_modal.py)

 ```bash
 uv run -m multitask_dit_policy.train_modal \